A training program that empowers employees to take meaningful action

 Why (and how) we developed Allyship at Work

-It's critical that companies support women with marginalized identities, yet too few get the allyship they deserve.
+It's critical that companies support women with traditionally marginalized identities, yet too few get the allyship they deserve.
 Only 16 percent of Latinas report that Latinas have strong allies in their organization, and Black women are even less optimistic about the level of allyship Black women receive.3 Allyship at Work was designed with a deeply intersectional lens to address this problem head-on.
-But the program goes beyond gender.
-Employees learn how to show up for coworkers with marginalized identities, including people of color, people with disabilities, and members of the LGBTQ+ community—making Allyship at Work a valuable addition to any diversity, equity, and inclusion program.
+And the program goes beyond gender.
+Employees learn how to show up for coworkers who hold traditionally marginalized identities, including people of color, people with disabilities, and members of the LGBTQ+ community—making Allyship at Work an integral part of fostering diversity, equity, and inclusion in the workplace.

 What makes Allyship at Work effective